gabriel-zanotti/gabriel-zanotti/README.md

 <div>
   <h1 align="center">Hi, my name is <a href="https://www.linkedin.com/in/gabriel-zanotti-torino/">Gabriel Torino</a>🧑🏻‍💻</h1>
   <p align="center">Welcome</a>
-  <p align="center">I'm 20 years old, I live in São Paulo and I'm currently studying Node.js technology</h2>
+  <p align="center">I'm 20 years old, I live in São Paulo and I'm currently studying on mu own</h2>
   <p align="center">I am a self-taught, enthusiastic and technology-loving student looking for my place in the market

 </div>